jolyonruss/postcss-import/README.md

 or local modules.
 _When importing a module, it will look for `index.css` or file referenced in `package.json` in the `style` or `main` fields._
-You can also provide manually multiples paths where to look at.
+You can also manually provide multiple paths for PostCSS to import from.

 **Notes:**